Department: School of Arts and Sciences

 - Experience working with health care professionals to offer integrated mental and health services such as critical incident training;

 - Proven ability to work collaboratively with academic personnel and leadership;

 - Willingness to build expertise in career counselling;

 Minimum Qualifications and Relevant Experience

-- Graduate Degree in Counselling Psychology from a reputable graduate programme
+- Graduate Degree in Counselling Psychology from a reputable graduate program;

-- Specialised training and credentials in any areas of critical incident training, mental health training, and/or diversity training is an asset
+- Specialized training and credentials in any areas of critical incident training, mental health training, and/or diversity training is an asset.

-- Working knowledge of Kyrgyz, Tajik, and Kazakh would be an attractive asset
+- Working knowledge of Kyrgyz, Tajik, and Kazakh would be an asset.

-- Reports to the Manager of Student Affairs, works closely with the Dean of Arts and Sciences on mental health concerns among faculty and staff, and works very closely with the Cooperative Education Office, Faculty and Staff.
+Reports to the Manager of Student Affairs, works closely with the Dean of Arts and Sciences, the Cooperative Education Office, Faculty and Staff.

 Salary and Package